 When I first heard discussions about the new cybersecurity obligations sweeping across Europe, Latvia wasn’t the first country that came to mind.
 Yet today, it’s at the forefront of digital resilience with an ambitious rollout of the EU’s latest directive.
 The Network and Information Systems 2 Directive (NIS2) marks a monumental leap from its predecessor, aiming to tighten cybersecurity across critical and important sectors.
 Latvia’s adaptation and implementation story offers a fascinating lens into how a smaller EU member state grapples with major regulatory change.
 Without further ado, let’s dive into the nuances of NIS2 Latvia developments.

-Key take-aways: where Latvia stands today
+Key take-aways: Where Latvia stands today

 Latvia’s journey towards full NIS2 transposition has been deliberate yet swift.
 The country is set to implement the directive through the “Nacionālās kiberdrošības likums” (National Cyber-Security Bill, Saeima print 553/Lp14).
 This legislation is now moving under an urgent two-reading process in Parliament, indicating Latvia’s strong commitment to timely compliance.